Miamisburg, Ohio: Education

 Public education in Miamisburg is provided by the Miamisburg City School District.
-The superintendent for the district is Dr. Laura Blessing (2020–present).
-Miamisburg has 6 K-5 buildings, and one PreK - 5th building (Medlar View Elementary School) The schools, and the years they were built are located below in parentheses. :
+The superintendent for the district is Mrs. Stacey Maney (2025–present).
+Miamisburg has a preschool facility, 3 K-2 buildings, 3 3-5 buildings, a middle school, and a high school.
+Additionally, an alternative school option will be provided at Maddux Lang beginning during the 2026-2027 school year.
+The schools, and the years they were built are located below in parentheses. :